manoranjan-sethi/Manoranjan-Sethi/README.md

 <!-- - 🙋‍♂️ All about me is at **[My Website](https://manoranjan-sethi.netlify.app)** -->

-- 💓 I love designing websites and coding.
+- 💻 I love automating workflows and building reliable, scalable systems.

-- 👨‍💻 Interests - Web 3.0, Dapps, Blockchain
+- 🔧 Interests - CI/CD, Kubernetes, Cloud Infrastructure, DevSecOps.

-- ⚡ Fun fact **Time, Tide and JavaScript waits for none.**
+- 🚀 Fun fact: "In DevOps, automation isn't just a tool; it's a lifestyle."

-- 📫 How to reach me **manoranjansethi97@gmail.com**
+- 📫 How to reach me: **manoranjansethi97@gmail.com**

 <br>
 <br>